Overview

 Joint Postdoctoral Programs

-As a core of this new program, Jianqing and Xiong would like to establish new joint postdoctoral programs with Fudan University in Shanghai (per Jianqing’s initiative) and Chinese University of Hong Kong in Shenzhen (per Wei’s initiative).
-The two new postdoctoral programs, FPPP and CPPP respectively, housed in CCC at Princeton, would leverage Jianqing’s current institutional ties with Fudan and Xiong’s institutional ties with CUHK-Shenzhen.
-The FPPP is open applicants from any of the data sciences-relevant disciplines and assist Professor Fan his research agenda.
+As a core of this new program, Jianqing and Xiong would like to establish new joint postdoctoral programs with Fudan University in Shanghai (per Professor Fan’s initiative) and Chinese University of Hong Kong in Shenzhen (per Professor Xiong’s initiative).
+The two new postdoctoral programs, FPPP and CPPP respectively, housed in the CCC at Princeton, will leverage Jianqing’s current institutional ties with Fudan and Xiong’s institutional ties with CUHK-Shenzhen.
+The FPPP is open applicants from any of data science-relevant disciplines and assist Professor Fan with his research agenda.
 The CPPP Postdoctoral Fellow will assist Professor Xiong in developing his research agenda as outlined above.

 Research Assistantships